0b1kn00b/stax/src/main/haxe/stx/test/README.md

 ##Architecture

-A test (TestArrow) is an Arrow from TestResult to TestResult, that is:
+A test (Proof) is an Arrowlet from TestResult to TestResult, that is:

     function(x:TestResult,cont:TestResult->Void):Void

 The `TestRig`, to run a test, sends in an empty `TestResult`, and the various ops that you line up are called.

-A unit test `UnitArrow` is an Arrow from an array of TestArrows to an Array of TestArrows.
+A unit test `TestCase` is an Arrowlet from an array of Proofs to an Array of Proofs.
 Likewise, the rig sends in an empty array.

 In a test:

-    function test(u:UnitArrow):UnitArrow{
+    function test(u:TestCase):TestCase{
       return u;
     }